By Anna Ribas, on 1 August 2023

-The terms small and medium-sized enterprises (SMEs) and small and medium-sized businesses (SMBs) can be difficult to characterize because each country has its own definition of what defines an SME or SMB.
+The terms small and medium-sized enterprises (SMEs) and small and medium-sized businesses (SMBs) can be difficult to characterize because each country has its own definition of what makes an SME or SMB.
 Sometimes the industry that the company works in also affects whether or not it is categorized as an SME or SMB.

 The SME and SMB Market Segment